Magical Origin Stories Written by Readers

 With this in mind, I recently invited fans of my books to dig deep into their imaginations and write their own origin stories for any character from one of my books.
 The results were simply fantastic!
 Of course, I knew my fans were a talented bunch, but their creativity and enthusiasm for these characters and their stories was a joy to read.
 And now that the contest is complete, it is my great pleasure to share some of the winning stories with you.

 The loyal and fierce Trouble is one of the companions of Merlin who is most beloved by fans of The Merlin Saga.
-Alexandra L. shared this entry outlining the early life of Merlin’s feathered companion who first appears in Book 1, The Lost Years:
+Alexandra L. shared this entry outlining the early life of Merlin’s feathered companion who first appears in Merlin Book 1: The Lost Years:

 As the life of Druma Wood began a semi-silent vigil for the farewell of the day, a new life was welcomed.
 Eywak’s trained eye watched unblinkingly as the small life made the first dent on the shell.
 The blue bill struggled valiantly, as if determined not to spend another anxious moment away from this splendid world.
 At last, the fledgling emerged from the shell, everything in perfect condition.